olup/lunii-admin/README.md

   <img width="300" alt="image" src="https://user-images.githubusercontent.com/13785588/179449532-a4beb00f-0315-4386-9468-e494fc347224.png">
 </p>

-Lunii Admin is evolving!
+Lunii Admin is evolving.

-The new, no installation required lunii-admin-web is even better.
+The new, no installation required **Lunii Admin Web** is even better.
 All the great features of lunii-admin but right where and when you need it, in your browser.
 An it has better pack installation feedback and even some tetris going on!

 Don't hesitate to check out the [hosted version](https://lunii-admin-web.pages.dev) or the [github repo](https://github.com/olup/lunii-admin-web)